 They perform better.

-The facts are simple.
-Cloth pads work better than their disposable counterparts.
+Reusable pads work better than their disposable counterparts.
 Women who use them rave about them for a reason.
 There are less leaks, they stay in place and need changing less.
 Most importantly they are so much more comfortable because they are soft, breathable and don’t have sticky wings!

 Often we don’t realise that disposables are not comfortable until we try the alternative but the difference is immediately obvious, especially in warm weather and when exercising.